MathPeople/MathPeople.github.io/readmes/fileFormat.md

 </arithmeticQuestion>
 ```

-This file declares that `arithmeticQuestion` has three topics, `addition`, `naturalNumbers`, and `definitionOf2`, and that its `solutionCompleteness` is `full`.
+This file declares that `arithmeticQuestion` has three `topics` (`addition`, `naturalNumbers`, and `definitionOf2`) and that its `solutionCompleteness` is `full`.
 Any other metadata which is asked from this file will not be found, so will be treated as having the default (usually blank).

-# Adding New Metadata
+# Metadata Attributes

-Adding new metadata to the files is as easy as just adding it.
-It will be ignored by things which aren't looking for it.
-It is almost as easy to use new metadata because the generic problem reader is designed to look for all metadata and offer the options to the user.
-This is done using the child structure convention described above.

-The hardest part of creating new types of metadata is offering it in the file editor to the author of the problem file.
-This is not a standard procedure because it depends on what the metadata represents.
-All the code involved in this process lies in the `/scripts/tex.js` file of this repository.
-You have to edit that file and add features for interfacing with the new metadata type if you want it to be available in the editor.
-The primary changes have to be made in `resetDoc()` and `outputFromDoc()` because these are where the xml file interacts with the interface.
+In the above example, the `solutionCompleteness` tag has an attribute (`radio="none"`).
+This is because some metadata allows for multiple values and some does not.
+The default behavior of metadata is to allow multiple values, we call this checkbox metadata (`topics` is checkbox).
+Values in a checkbox tag are interpreted as selected options for that metadata.
+Checkbox metadata defaults to empty, so if the tag is not present then that is interpreted as no value is selected.

+If a type of metadata is supposed to have only one value then we call it radio.
+We mark a type of metadata as radio by adding the attribute like above.
+A radio metadata is interpreted as a list of options in a set of radio buttons, meaning one and only one is selected.
+Radio metadata comes with a default value, so that default value is saved as the value of the `radio` attribute.
+This doesn't affect the `arithmeticQuestion` problem itself but actually tells the file reader that the `solutionCompleteness` radio metadata has a default value of `none`.

+Sometimes it may be useful to interpret metadata as a number instead of a tag.
+Giving a metadata tag the attribute `scale="n"` means interpret it as a number from 1 to n.
+This is technically a special case of radio where the possible values are the natural numbers up to n, with 1 being the default option.